-Professor Dennis Raphael, in York University’s School of Health Policy and Management, Faulty of Health contributes to study showing research that calls for an end to the classification of obesity as a significant health issue.
-The research is based on two major research papers by former York health policy and equity masters students Stella Medvedyuk and Ahmednur Ali, lead authors on the paper (see "Announcements & Awards" section below).
+Professor Dennis Raphael in York University’s School of Health Policy and Management, Faulty of Health interviewed in NOW Magazine about his contribution to study showing research that calls for an end to the classification of obesity as a significant health issue.
+The research is based on two major research papers by former York health policy and equity masters students Stella Medvedyuk and Ahmednur Ali, lead authors on the paper.

 Congratulations to recent graduate Adrienne Shnier (MA 2012; PhD 2015; J.D.
 Candidate, Osgoode Hall Law School, York University), co-author with Professor Joel Lexchin (Professor Emeritus, Graduate Program in Health Policy & Equity, York University)Continuing medical education and pharmaceutical industry involvement: An evaluation of policies adopted by Canadian professional medical associations, on the paper recently published in the International Journal of Risk & Safety in Medicine.